THIS COMPETITION IS CLOSED

 As always, the quality of your nomination has absolutely no bearing whatsoever on whether or not you’ll win.
-The winner will be determined strictly at random.
+The winner will be determined at random.
+You just can’t be in the running unless you make a nomination.
+Of course, a little elaboration and even a modicum of wit would be appreciated.